kirilligum/dacli/README.md

 dacli (Data Analysis Command Line Interface) is a set of high performance tools to analyse data in the simplest way -- by piping commands to each other in a command line.

 # Why:
-- linux-intuitive = follows linux syntax + works with linux commands
+- **linux-intuitive** = follows linux syntax + works with linux commands
-- fast prototyping = pipes (intuitive workflow) + less typinga + use with tools that you already know
+- **fast prototyping** = streams and component programming by using pipes `|` for intuitive work flow + less typing + leverage cli tools that you already know
-- BigData friendly = minimal use of memory, i/o, and cpu + split and distribute the workload + scheduling on clusters
+- **BigData friendly** = minimal use of memory, I/O, and CPU + split and distribute the workload + scheduling on clusters

 # Tools:

-**cuti**-- similar to cut but cuts the matrix based on header and index into a submatrix not just by integer value of index but by regex and ranges.
+**cuti** -- similar to `cut` but cuts the table based on its header and index into a subtable not just by integer value of index but by regex and ranges

     > cat test.csv|column -ts,
     id   aa    b    dd   eed    e    f